steno-aarhus/sdcar/hiring/dif-project/database-administrator.md

-collaboration with the [Steno Diabetes Center Aarhus](https://www.stenoaarhus.dk/) (SDCA), invites applications for the position as “database administrator” to work with a team on a recently funded software and data infrastructure project, starting June 1 or as soon as possible thereafter.
+collaboration with the [Steno Diabetes Center Aarhus](https://www.stenoaarhus.dk/) (SDCA), invites applications for the position as “database administrator” to work with a team on a recently funded software and data infrastructure project, starting August 1 or as soon as possible thereafter.
 The position is full-time and fixed-term for up to 5 years.

 At the Department of Clinical Medicine, you will be part of what is probably the largest health science research department in Denmark.
 Our